Cervical Lymph Nodes of the Neck: Drainage & Levels

 Level 1 Cervical Lymph Nodes

-Level 1 cervical lymph nodes are two sublevels: submental (1A) & submandibular (1B).
+Level 1 cervical lymph nodes have two sublevels: submental (1A) & submandibular (1B).
 This can be visualized in the illustration below.

 Level 1 Cervical Lymph Nodes, Level 1A, Level 1B, submental, submandibular, cervical nodes